nuel1/Biography/README.md

 This project is about a great person who has really made me determined at attaining my goals and becoming an expert frontend developer.

+Would update this project to a more larger platform.